 In the chapter Mimesis and Photography and Baudelaire and Surrealism I look at early views of photography as part nature, part science.
 The poet Charles Baudelaire (1821-1867) was concerned about the effect photography’s superficial truth values might have on art and culture, while surrealists such as the poet André Breton (1896-1966) used photography to question reality and explore the human mind.
 I see the main cause of their conflicting views on photography as based on a misunderstanding of the concept of mimesis, and so re-reading Aristotle‘s mimesis is my first answer to the question of reality and photography.

-In the next part of the thesis, The blind spot of theory and The index and the loss of reality, I provide a simple introduction to the best known photographic theory on the subject of photography and the real.
+In The blind spot of theory and The index and the loss of reality, I provide a simple introduction to the best known photographic theory on the subject of photography and the real.
 My aim is to demonstrate that none of these accounts manage to explain the relationship between photography and reality.

 The following part of the thesis, The Art Seminar Discussion, is focused around the question of indexicality, based in large parts on the book Photography Theory.
 I begin with a discussion of Performative Photography.
 One of the starting points of the Photography Theory round table discussion is the art historian Margaret Iversen‘s essay on performative photography and the surrealist version of narration, which assumes that a subjective account of the experience of reality is more truthful than a supposedly objective realism.
 Performative photography demonstrates how photographs can act as documentary, realistic, staged, subjective, and narrative at the same time.